GianfrancoPiazzolla/Charge-Master/README.md

 - Go to **Settings → Import Records from File**.
 - Select a `.json` file previously exported from Charge Master (or a raw array of valid record objects).
-- A dialog asks how to handle the import:
+- A modal dialog appears showing the **number of records** to import, with two options:
   - **⚠ Overwrite All** — replaces all existing records and vehicles with the imported ones (irreversible).
+Styled with a red border for visual warning.
   - **✓ Merge** — adds only records whose `id` is not already present in the local database (deduplication by UUID).
 Vehicle profiles present in the import file but not in the local database are also added.
+- **Import Validation:** Each imported record must have the following required fields to be considered valid: `id`, `date`, `distanceKm`, `quantity`, and `unitPrice`.
+Records missing any of these are silently skipped.
+- **Orphaned Record Handling:** During import, records with an invalid or missing `vehicleId` are automatically reassigned to the active vehicle (or the first available vehicle if none is active).
 - **Legacy file handling:** If the imported file does not contain a `vehicles` array (exported from v1.0.0), a `"Default"` vehicle profile is automatically created and all imported records are assigned to it.
 - If the file is malformed or contains no valid records, an error toast is shown.